Namespaces

 Plugins use namespaces to intercept operations with things the namespaces belong to.

 If you don't use the Babel plugin mentioned above - the namespace comments will not work properly.
-Be aware of that - if you are willing to use Typescript, you will need to migrate build process to Webpack + Babel stack (or Create React App).
+Be aware of that - if you are willing to use Typescript, you will need to migrate build process to stack (or ).

 All of the instructions in the Getting Started guides handle this for you.